-You’ll pay tax if a company car is given to you or your family to use privately, including for commuting.
+You’ll pay tax if you or your family use a company car privately, including for commuting.

-You pay tax on the value of the company car, which depends on things like how much it would cost to buy and the type of fuel it uses.
-Its value is reduced if you have the car part-time or you pay something towards its cost.
+You pay tax on the value to you of the company car, which depends on things like how much it would cost to buy and the type of fuel it uses.

-If your employer pays for fuel you use personally and not for your job, you’ll pay tax on this separately.
+If your employer pays for fuel you use for personal journeys, you’ll pay tax on this separately.

-See how much tax you might pay with HM Revenue and Customs’ (HMRC) company car and fuel benefit calculator.
+You can see how much tax you might pay with HMRC’s company car and fuel benefit calculator.

 This calculator may not work in all browsers.
 Find out how to update or change your browser.